matthewabrams/mta-subway-ridership-analysis/README.md

 Manhattan stations are not in the top 10 for transfer activity rates despite having more rides over other boroughs.

+Query #11 - Does higher subway ridership correspond with higher transfer activity, and does this relationship vary across NYC boroughs?

+A) I aggregated ridership and transfers at the station-complex level and calculated the overall Pearson correlation with CHATGPT as AI-assisted:

+r = 0.35
+R² = 0.12

+This means across all station complexes, ridership and transfer activity showed a relatively weak positive relationship (r = 0.35), with transfers accounting for approximately 12% of the variation in ridership in a simple linear model.

+Instead of treating every NYC station as part of one homogeneous network, I grouped the station-level observations by borough (can be found in Query #11 Part 2 screenshot)

+B) Queens is the strongest result:

+r = 0.8046

+R² = 0.6474

+That means there is a strong positive linear relationship between transfers and ridership among THE Queens station complexes.

+The simple linear relationship accounts for approximately 64.7% of the variation in station-level ridership within Queens.

+That's a major difference from the overall:

+12.0% → 64.7%

+C) Manhattan is arguably the most interesting comparison.

+You might expect Manhattan to have the strongest relationship because it contains many of the system's highest-ridership stations.

+But your results show:

+r = 0.3922

+R² = 0.1538

+That's substantially weaker than Queens:

+Queens R² = 64.7%

+Manhattan R² = 15.4%

+High ridership does not necessarily mean transfer activity is proportionally high across Manhattan stations.

+There may be other factors influencing Manhattan station ridership that aren't captured by transfers alone.

+That's an excellent opportunity for follow-up analysis.

 # DAX